PTSD - Post-traumatic Stress Disorder

 Countries represented include: Australia, Bahrain, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Catalan (Spain), England, Germany, Greece, Hungary, India, Iran, Kurdistan, Malawi, Nepal, Pakistan, Philippines, Republic of Ireland, Romania, Serbia, Singapore, South Africa, Turkey, United Arab Emirates, USA and Wales.
 Note: some author's have not listed their country.

-Available from Amazon platforms worldwide as a larger format 6 x 9 inch (15.24 x 22.86 cm) paperback and Kindle, and directly from us as a pdf e-book.
+Available from Amazon platforms worldwide as a larger format 6 x 9 inch (15.24 x 22.86 cm) paperback and Kindle, and directly from us as a paperback (on special offer) and pdf e-book.

 ALL profits go towards supporting people around the world through words and poetry.